boek/boek.github.io/_posts/2016-06-20-what-are-you-going-to-do-without-a-new-macbook-pro.md

   url: 'assets/images/02/cover.png'
 layout: 'post'
 title:  'What Are You Going To Do Without A New MacBook Pro?'
-quote: 'Maybe buy an iPad..'
+juote: 'Maybe buy an iPad..'
 ---

 A friend asked me this last week when we were discussing WWDC rumors.
 "Besides flipping tables?
 Maybe buy an iPad..".